SkyrilHD/Dell-Exx50-Hackintosh/README.md

 ## Touchscreen

 For touchscreen models, I also added VoodooI2C to take advantage of the touchscreen display.
 However, it is disabled.
 If you want to use it, you have to activate all VoodooI2C-related kexts in the config!
+Since v2.0 there is a new touchpad kext that also uses VoodooInput.
+So you need to disable VoodooInput that comes with VoodooPS2 and enable VoodooInput that comes with VoodooI2C, otherwise the system will not boot.

 ## USB